 Unpleasantly, getting the “Kafka as a buffer use case” working and testing it revealed some hideous deformities in my creation.

 Firstly, the end-to-end latencies were negative!
-Obviously the times on the Kafka producer and Detector application servers was different.
+Obviously, the times on the Kafka producer and Detector application servers were different.
 We had to synchronize times on the AWS application servers.

 Behind the scenes, a useful thing Instaclustr does for their Cassandra and Kafka customers is cluster time synchronization using our own ntp cluster.
 It’s also possible for Instaclustr’s customers to use the private Instaclustr ntp service to synchronize the time on their application servers with the Cassandra and Kafka clusters they are using.
 Details of the Instaclustr ntp service are available upon request, and you just have to replace the AWS ntp server in this line in the